keusendev/tinfluxws/README.md

 Influx user with write permissions

-__Consoder using env-files or docker secrets for storing this sensitiv data!__
+__Consider using env-files or docker secrets for storing this sensitive data!__

 ##### TRIFLUXWS_INFLUXDB_PASSWD

 Influx user's password

-__Consoder using env-files or docker secrets for storing this sensitiv data!__
+__Consider using env-files or docker secrets for storing this sensitive data!__

 # Docker-Compose example file